Do I Have to Use My CPAP Humidifier?

 Does CPAP humidification have negative side effects?

-As with any therapy, some experience no side effects, while others complain of multiple problems.
+As with any therapy, some people experience no side effects, while others complain of multiple problems.
 These are 2 things to watch out for:

 1. Not enough humidity